You want smart political talk without the meltdowns?

 They result in totalitarian regimes where millions have been killed.

-Just make the rich pay their fair share and everything will be coming up roses.
+Just make the rich pay their fair share and everything will become your bros.

 The problem is that doesn't work.